marcosgvjunior/marcosgvjunior/README.md

 # About Me

 Hello!
-I'm Marcos, a highly motivated researcher, passionate about unveiling mysteries, solving puzzles, and finding patterns.
-My work bridges multiple disciplines, focusing on solutions in data analysis and computational simulations.
+I'm Marcos, I am a multidisciplinary researcher specializing in computational modeling and data science.
+My work bridges fields such as applied/medical physics, the modeling of biological systems, and bioinformatics, with a focus on integrating single-cell RNA sequencing (scRNA-seq) and other omics data.
 Driven by challenges and motivated by problem-solving, I continually seek opportunities to expand my knowledge and skills.
+By combining diverse techniques—including unsupervised machine learning methods like dimensionality reduction and clustering, exploring the possibilities of supervised machine learning approaches, and statistical analysis to test hypotheses—I analyze complex systems, uncover patterns, and develop scalable, efficient solutions.

+In addition, I apply network theory and (stochastic) dynamic modeling to study the behavior of biological systems over time, offering deeper insights into their stability, multistability, and transitions between states.
+This interdisciplinary foundation enables me to tackle challenges with a systematic approach: immersing myself in the problem, exploring possibilities, and implementing innovative strategies.

 Thank you for visiting my GitHub profile.
-I invite you to explore my projects and publications.
-Feel free to contribute to my repositories or discuss potential collaborations.
+Feel free to explore my projects and publications, contribute to my repositories, or reach out to discuss potential collaborations.

 # Projects